dpaola2/RubyTalk/README.md

 - welcome message
 - organize the init.rb code into something sensible (like RubyTalk module)
 - how to serialize open files and network connections
+- resolve class superclasses upon definition (if we try to define a class with a nonexistant superclass, what happens?)

 # Ideas for applications / objects